wp-plugins/basic-google-maps-placemarks/readme.txt

 = How can I get help when I'm having a problem? = Check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10), because there's half a chance your problem has already been answered there, and the answer you get will help others in the future.
 If you can't find anything, then start a new thread with a detailed description of your problem and the URL to your site.
 I monitor the forums and will respond as my schedule permits.

 If you create a post, make sure it's tagged with `basic-google-maps-placemarks` so that I get a notification.
 If you use the link above it'll automatically tag it for you.
+Also make sure you check the 'Notify me of follow-up posts via email' box so you won't miss any replies.

 = How can I send feedback that isn't of a support nature? = You can send me feedback/comments/suggestions using the [contact form](http://iandunn.name/contact) on my website, and I'll respond as my schedule permits. *Please **don't** use this if you're having trouble using the plugin;* use the support forums instead (see above question for details). **I only provide support using the forums, not over e-mail.**